keylime/keylime/README.md

 If you also have the option extract_payload_zip in /etc/keylime.conf set to True on the cloud_node, then it will automatically extract the zip containing an unprotected private key, public key, certificate and CA certificate to /var/lib/keylime/secure/unzipped

+# bundling keylime_node into a semi-portable binary

+You can build a single binary for the keylime_node service.
+It uses http://www.pyinstaller.org/  Install with `pip install pyinstaller`

+Make sure that you have UPX for binary compression.
+On ubuntu: `apt-get install upx`.

+Ensure that you have the tools needed to install keylime normally (see section above).
+On Ubuntu:
+`apt-get install -y python-dev python-setuptools python-tornado python-m2crypto`.
+Now pull in the rest of the python dependencies with `sudo python setup.py install`

+Now you can run `make_node_bundle.sh` in the keylime directory.
+The single binary will appear inside the dist folder.
+You can distribute this file along with keylime.conf and run the node service without any other dependencies.
+It will look for the conf file in /etc/ first and then in the same directory as the keylime_node binary.

 # to run on OSX 10.11